 Following the tradition of the Eastern Churches, our altar bread is leavened and prepared by our parishioners.
 In addition to the traditional elements of bread and sacramental wine consecrated for the Holy Body and Blood of Christ, pure grape juice is also consecrated for those individuals who wish to receive in this form.
 Please, know that gluten-free altar bread is available upon request.

-Please, join us each Sunday at 10:30 a.m. as we celebrate the joyful sacred liturgy of our ancient Catholic identity.
+During this unprecedented time of the COVID-19 Pandemic, please, join us each Sunday at 10:30 a.m. "live" on Facebook as we celebrate the joyful sacred liturgy of our ancient, synodal Old Catholic identity.
 Our Catholic life and worship are based on Christian community life as it was practiced in the early, unified Church.